walsh-quail-labs/Cell-Segmentation/README.md

 # Cell-Segmentation

-The cell segmentation framework presented here is just for the review purpose.
+The cell segmentation framework presented here is just for review purposes.

 ## Requirements